 Because of the field’s comprehensive nature, universities have started to craft specialized academic approaches to their graduate degree programs.
 These specializations include new degree programs that focus on different areas of study, such as: Southern Illinois University’s Master of Arts in Media Theory and Research, Michigan State University’s Master of Arts in Media and Information, Temple University’s Master of Arts in Media Studies and Production, and MIT’s Master’s in Comparative Media Studies.

 To that end, most graduate programs allow students to specialize their studies in a professional area of interest.
-Common specializations include the following:
+Common specializations include: Advertising, Digital Media, Film Studies, Media Law and Ethics, New Media, and Political Communication.

 |Featured Online Master's Programs|